 Recipe to Try: Tex-Mex Black Bean & Quinoa Bowl

 Eating too much protein can mean missing out on nutrients from carbohydrates (like fiber) and healthy fats.
-That's why experts say to stick to eating about one-third of your daily calories from protein, and to keep to a rough daily maximum of 2 grams/kilogram body weight.
+That's why experts say to stick to eating about one-third of your daily calories from protein and to keep to a rough daily maximum of 2 grams/kilogram body weight.
 That's about 140 to 160 grams per day.
 Overconsuming certain sources of protein—we're looking at you, red meat—has been linked to an increased risk of cardiovascular disease and certain cancers, according to a 2022 study in Nature Medicine, so vary your protein sources for the most benefit.

 While there used to be a concern about protein intake increasing the risk of kidney stones or osteoporosis (the digestion of protein releases acids that need to be neutralized by calcium—which may be pulled from bones), research shows this isn't a concern.
 In fact, 2019 research in Nutrition Today found that eating in the higher recommended range may be beneficial for bone health, especially when you're eating enough calcium.
 And unless you have kidney disease, your protein intake is unlikely to cause harm.